openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vxflex-driver.rst

 Before deploying the overcloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After ensuring that the ScaleIO Data Client (SDC) is installed on all nodes and
+After ensuring that the Storage Data Client (SDC) is installed on all nodes and
 before deploying the overcloud,
 modify the TripleO Heat Template for the nova-compute and cinder-volume
 containers to add volume mappings for directories containing the SDC